-They offer multiple categories (bathroom waste, e-waste), and they also have free programs sponsored by vendors.
+They offer multiple categories (bathroom waste, e-waste) and free programs sponsored by vendors.

-Green Disk is a company based in Ohio that accepts and pays you to ger your e-waste.
+Green Disk is a company based in Ohio that accepts and pays you to get your e-waste.

 If you don’t live there, try to find a local one.

 Find my list with 23 places where you can sell second-hand clothes.
-If that’s too much work, just donate to local organizations or thrift stores.
+Donate to local organizations or thrift stores if that’s too much work.

 Find many more donation places in my article here.

 An ideal place to list your unwanted item for free.
 Individuals who are interested will then come and pick up your items.

 Things are usually gone within a day.
 If Freecycle isn’t available for you, try to find similar local online options.